Kanchan-k-s/Gym-TimeX/README.md

 # Gym-TimeX

-This repo is being used for github pratice so dont mind
+This repo is being used for vue3 migration on vue-cli